bulwark-crypto/Bulwark-KB/docs/FAQs/Staking-FAQ.md

 A: Staking began on block 182700, the 1st block to be rewarded to a staker was block 182701.

-The transition to Proof of Stake happened on the 20th of June at 11:49 PM (UTC).
+The transition to Proof of Stake took place on the 20th of June at 11:49 PM (UTC).

 ##### Q: Does my wallet need to be opened in order to receive staking rewards?